 Five handy metrics at the top of the screen provide a quick snapshot of information:

 This Page Speed reflects an 'average of averages' by combining the median, average and 90th percentile load times to smooth outlieres in the data and give a high-level indication of the page speed.
-The categories are: Excellent, Good, Average and Poor.
+The categories are: Excellent, Good, Needs work and Poor.

 The Avg Load Time displays the site’s average page load time.
 It is measured by collecting load times at regular intervals across the date range.
 The load times are then added up and divided by the number of load times collected.